ember-learn/ember-blog/content/ember-2-8-and-2-9-beta-released.md

 and the extensive alpha testing, we still might have gotten a few details wrong, hence the beta releases.
 We would really appreciate it if you could start testing your applications and report any regressions, if you have not already done so.
-You may refer to the [master issue](https://github.com/emberjs/ember.js/issues/13949) for a list of known issues.
+You may refer to the [GitHub issue](https://github.com/emberjs/ember.js/issues/13949) for a list of known issues.

 It's also worth noting that the 2.8-LTS release (when available) will be the